Its worrying; Personal information with Google may not be as safe as you thought

 "Google allegedly used a tracker containing web browsing information, location and other data and sent it to advertising companies via webpages that "showed no content", the report said.

-The Data Protection Commission began an investigation into Googles practices in May after it received a complaint from privacy-focused browser maker Brave that Google was allegedly violating the EUs General Data Protection Regulation (GDPR), CNET on Wednesday quoted a Financial Times report.
+The Data Protection Commission began an investigation into Googles practices after privacy-focused browser Brave filed a complaint against Google and other internet ad companies in Ireland and the UK for allegedly violating the EU's General Data Protection Regulation (GDPR).

+The petitioners say they want to trigger an article in the new European General Data Protection Regulation (GDPR) requiring an EU-wide investigation, making it a test case for a new European Data Protection Board created to give the privacy regime more teeth.

+The GDPR seeks to ensure that individuals have greater control over the data that companies hold about them.
+Brave and the co-plaintiffs say Google and others are playing fast and loose with people's data.

 Ryans evidence showed that Google had "labelled him with an identifying tracker that it fed to third-party companies that logged on to a hidden web page".

-Google responded, saying it doesnt serve "personalized ads or send bid requests to bidders without user consent".
+We do not serve "personalised ads or send bid requests to bidders without user consent", Google was quoted saying in response to the report.

-According to the Data Protection Commission, the purpose of its inquiry "is to establish whether processing of personal data carried out at each stage of an advertising transaction is in compliance with the relevant provisions of the GDPR.
+The purpose of its inquiry "is to establish whether processing of personal data carried out at each stage of an advertising transaction is in compliance with the relevant provisions of the GDPR, IANS reported quoting the Data Protection Commission.

 "The GDPR principles of transparency and data minimisation, as well as Googles retention practices, will also be examined," it had said.

-Google fined $170 million for violating kids
+Google fined $170 million for violating kids privacy

 Google agreed to pay a USD 170 million fine to settle charges that it illegally collected and shared data from children on its YouTube video service without consent of parents.